Engagement Ring & Diamond Guide

-Deciding whether to choose a ring yourself, or to choose it with your partner, is a personal choice that will be influenced by how confident you are in choosing the perfect ring for her.
+Deciding whether to choose a ring yourself, or to choose it with your partner, is a personal choice that will be influenced by how confident you are in choosing the perfect ring.

-Ideally you will already have an idea about her personal tastes and preferences.
-If you’re unsure, take a look in her jewellery box to discover what style she likes and take note of metals (9ct or 18ct), gold colours (rose, yellow or white), designs (plain and simple, lots of filigrees and detailing, moder nand contemporary, bold or understated) and gemstones (purple amethysts, pearls, rubies, etc).
-This should give you a good idea of what she is most likely to prefer.
+Ideally you will already have an idea about their personal tastes and preferences.
+If you’re unsure, take a look at your partner's jewellery box to discover what style they like and take note of the metals (9ct or 18ct), gold colours (rose, yellow or white), designs (plain and simple, lots of filigrees and detailing, modern and contemporary, bold or understated) and gemstones (purple amethysts, pearls, rubies, etc).
+This should give you a good idea of what style and type of ring they prefer.

-Don’t forget: Clogau offers a 14-day money-back returns policy so that you can return the ring if she doesn’t like it.
+Don’t forget: Clogau offers a 14-day money-back returns policy so that you can return the ring if they don’t like it.

-For something extra special, you could propose with a Cariad locket or Key Notes pendant with the message "Will you marry me?" written on a note inside.
+For something extra special, you could propose with a Cariad locket or Fairy locket with the message "Will you marry me?" written on a note inside.

 As a guide, it’s generally recommended that you spend between 1-3 months salary on an engagement ring.
 Our advice is to spend what you feel is right, with regards to getting the desired quality.
 Don’t forget though, this will be a once-in-a-lifetime ring.

-There are a few ways that you can find out her ring size without having to ask her.
-The easiest way would be to borrow a ring of hers while she’s away and compare it with our online ring size guide, or take it to a reputable jeweller for them to measure.
+There are a few ways that you can find out your partner's ring size without having to ask.
+The easiest way would be to borrow a ring of theirs while they are away and compare it with our online ring size guide, or take it to a jeweller for them to measure.
 You could also ask a close friend or relative to find out for you, as long as you can trust them with your secret.

 To be able to choose the most perfect engagement ring, you need to know a little about diamonds.
 There are four key areas to focus on so that you can then decide which are most important to you and how they each affect the price of a diamond.

-You should first decide which shaped diamond she would prefer.
+You should first decide on the diamond shape.
 There any many options, with the two most popular shapes being princess (square) and round.
 Undoubtedly the most important factor to consider is the cut as this determines the diamond’s ‘sparkle’ and has the most impact on its overall beauty.
 Our diamonds are available in the classic round brilliant cut, perfected to generate maximum radiance and the princess cut, a contemporary square cut that has become very popular this millennium.

 A diamond’s colour is measured by how colourless it is.
 Diamonds are graded from D (colourless and extremely rare) to Z (noticeably coloured).
-Clogau Compose diamonds are near colourless and of superb quality.
-We have carefully selected three choices for you to choose from – J, I and H (H being the best quality diamonds that we make available for you to choose from).
+Compose by Clogau® diamonds are near colourless and of superb quality.
+We have carefully selected three options for you to choose from – D, G and I (D being the best).

 Almost every diamond that exists contains naturally occurring imperfections, most of these are very tiny and cannot be seen with the naked eye – only with x10 magnification.
 They have no visible impact on a diamond’s overall appearance.
 Diamonds are graded from FL (flawless) to I3 (not recommended).
 When you start composing your ring you can choose from SI1 (slightly included), VS2 (very slightly included) and VS1 (very slightly included, our best) diamonds.